nekocode/DepAnPlugin/README.md

 | owner | ID of this method's owner type |
 | string_id | Internal use only |

-And lastly there is a `reference` table for saving references between all types, fields and methods:
+And lastly there is a `reference` table to save references between all types, fields and methods:

 | Column | Description |
 | :- | :- |